north-road/slyr/docs/user_guide/tools.md

 4. Click `Run`.

-![Detailed Geology in QGIS and ArcMap using set style from layer tool](../images/style-from-lyr2.png)
+![Detailed Geology in QGIS and ArcMap using set style from layer tool](../images/style-from-lyr2.png) Note that the **ArcMap** symbology has a transparency setting to 50% and that this is not carried over in the LYR settings.

 > This tool is available in the Community Edition and with the SLYR full licence.